joshkaplan/dotfiles/README.md

 # Josh Kaplan's Dotfiles

 A repository for storing my configs and basic setup/installation.
-This is not intended to be direclty usable to anyone but myself, but most of it is be fairly user agnostic.
+This is not intended to be direclty usable to anyone but myself, but most of it is fairly user agnostic.

 #### Initial Setup